KumarManoj-S/contractpy/README.md

-# pycontract
+# contractpy

-pycontract is a tiny library for validating our data if it conforms to the contract that's specified.
+contractpy is a tiny library for validating our data if it conforms to the contract that's specified.

 # Basic usage